What is ADSL load balancing?

 As discussed in our Multiple ADSL Connections to Increase Broadband Speeds page, there are significant benefits from having more than one broadband connection, and for many businesses, enhanced resilience is possibly the most important.

-For small businesses and SOHO (Small Office/Home Office) workers, the Internet is often critical, and hours or days without an Internet connection can have a devastating impact on productivity.
-Indeed, without the ability to communicate with customers (e.g. through email), the lack of an ADSL connection could jeopardise the entire future of a business.
+For small businesses and SOHO (Small Office/Home Office) workers, continuous access to the Internet is often critical, and hours or days without an Internet connection could have a devastating impact on productivity and/or business revenue.
+Without the ability to communicate with current and potential customers (e.g. through email), the lack of a working broadband connection could jeopardise the entire future of a business.
 Therefore, where Internet connectivity is an important requirement, the benefit of resilience from load balancing is very high.

-With load balancing, multiple ADSL lines are connected to a load-balancing router.
-Many load-balancing routers can accept two ADSL connections, while some (generally the more expensive routers) can support a greater number of connections.
-Some routers also allow other connections (such as 3G mobile broadband) to be used.
+With load balancing, multiple broadband lines are connected to a load-balancing router.
+Many load-balancing routers can accept two broadband connections, while some (generally the more expensive routers) can support a greater number of connections.
+Some routers allow mobile broadband connections to be used.
 Load-balancing routers can automatically detect the loss of a connection (for example, if there is a line fault or errors on the line) and will route all Internet traffic through the remaining live connection(s).

-Load balancing is not ADSL bonding, so why bother?
+Load balancing is not true bonding, so why bother?

 There is much confusion about what load balancing is and what load-balancing routers actually do.
-If you’re unable to watch BBC iPlayer through your current ADSL broadband connection and think that two lines with a load-balancing router will allow you to watch iPlayer using load balancing, you will be disappointed!
+If you’re unable to watch BBC iPlayer through a single ADSL/ADSL2+ broadband connection and think that two lines with a load-balancing router would allow you to watch iPlayer using load balancing, you will be disappointed!

 So why bother with load balancing?
 Well, the key benefit of a load-balancing router lies with its ability to support multiple devices/users at the same time to improve the overall experience of users.
 Load balancing allows devices (such as PCs, notebooks, iPads and iPhones) to make use of the capacity of more than two Internet connections at the same time.